-Questions to individual How do you turn in bed of Explain to me how NOTE: If the individual is able to turn himself partially important.
-If in doubt, ask the caregiver, because the you do this or totally the number of turns is not Score Scoring Options Additional Information 0 Able to turn in bed with bedclothes.
+Questions to individual How do you turn in bed during the night?
+I U Explain to me how you do this NOTE: If the individual is able to turn himself partially or totally the number of turns is not important.
+If in doubt, ask the caregiver, because the person may not know the number of turns.
+Score Scoring Options Additional Information 0 Able to turn in bed with bedclothes.
 Number of turns is not important Turns himself from back to side to both sides; number of turns is not important 1 Needs some help to turn in bed or can turn in some directions Able to turn partially in bed or can turn in one direction but not back again.
 May need help Help is defined as: Needs rail to pull on, someone else needs to position legs or adjust covers 2 Unable to turn in bed.
 Must be turned 0 - 3 times during the night The most common number of turns is 0-3 times.
 This category included those that can't turn and don't need to be turned during the night.
 Remember it is during the prior two weeks that you are assessing.
 3 Unable to turn himself in bed.
 Must be turned ≥ 4 times during the night The most common number of turns is 4 or more times.
 Sometimes the aide's report is preferable.
 If there is a large deviance, the question is narrowed down to an approximate average during the previous 14 days.